Lower-Division Courses

 ANTH 120: Introduction to Medical Anthropology [4]

-This course provides knowledge about medical anthropology, how different cultures understand human physiology and health, definitions of sickness, types of medical systems and practitioners, how cultural practices affect health, issues in gender environmental health, and how medical anthropology influences health policy.
-Prerequisite: ANTH 1 or ANTH 5; or junior/senior standing; or consent of instructor.
+Provides knowledge about medical anthropology, how different cultures understand human physiology and health, definitions of sickness, types of medical systems and practitioners, how cultural practices affect health, issues in gender environmental health, and how medical anthropology influences health policy.

 ANTH 122: Anthropological Perspectives on Religion and Healing [4]

-This course introduces students to religion from a cross cultural perspective, and provides them with analytical techniques to understand religious phenomena.
-Course includes fundamental constituents such myth, symbol, and ritual; consideration of how religions differently define bodies and spirits; and religion as personal and political identity.
-Prerequisite: ANTH 1; or junior/senior standing; or consent of instructor.
+Introduces students to religion from a cross cultural perspective, and provides them with analytical techniques to understand religious phenomena.
+Includes fundamental constituents such myth, symbol, and ritual; consideration of how religions differently define bodies and spirits; and religion as personal and political identity.

-This course covers anthropological perspectives on mental states, experience of emotions, and concepts of mental normality in a variety of cultural settings.
+Covers anthropological perspectives on mental states, experience of emotions, and concepts of mental normality in a variety of cultural settings.
 Lectures and readings will focus especially on the relationship between individual and society, the role of emotions, and the definition of psychological phenomena cross culturally.
-Prerequisite: ANTH 1 or 120; or junior/senior standing; or consent of instructor.

 ANTH 126: Anthropological Approaches to Gender [4]

-This course will examine gender and sexuality cross-culturally: cultural aspects of gender, sexuality, reproduction, and gender identity.
+Examines gender and sexuality cross-culturally: cultural aspects of gender, sexuality, reproduction, and gender identity.
 Readings will explore definitions of male and female roles, sexual mores, issues in human reproduction, variations in definitions of sexual identity, and cultural, economic and religious aspects of gender, marriage, and family.
-Prerequisite: ANTH 1; or junior/senior standing; or consent of instructor.

 ANTH 129: Topics in Sociocultural Anthropology [4]

-This course examines how space is theorized in anthropology, archaeology, and geography.
+Examines how space is theorized in anthropology, archaeology, and geography.
 Students learn multiple perspectives in thinking about spaces including how histories and identities are attached to places and landscapes, thus creating powerful or sacred symbols.
-Prerequisite: ANTH 3; or junior/senior standing; or consent of instructor.

-Course is a survey of the history of archaeological interpretation and the schools of thought from which they were derived.
-Students develop an appreciation of the close relationship between method, theory, and interpretation in archaeological practice.
-Prerequisite: ANTH 3; or consent of instructor.
+Survey of the history of archaeological interpretation and the schools of thought from which they were derived.
+Students develop an appreciation of the close relationship between method, theory, and interpretation in archaeological practice Prerequisite: ANTH 3.

 ANTH 134: Dynamics of Small-scale Societies [4]

-This course examines ethnographic and archaeological literature on small-scale hunter-gatherer-fisher societies, and explores how these data contribute to study of subsistence and settlement strategies, technology, exchange, demography, and social relations in the past and present.
-Prerequisite: ANTH 3; or junior/senior standing; or consent of instructor.
+Examines ethnographic and archaeological literature on small-scale hunter-gatherer-fisher and horticultural societies, and explores how these data contribute to study of subsistence and settlement strategies, technology, exchange, demography, and social relations in the past and present.
+Prerequisite: ANTH 3 or Junior standing.

 ANTH 142: Archaeology of Colonialism [4]

-This course examines theoretical perspectives, issues, and interpretations in archaeological study of the interaction between indigenous peoples, European colonists, and enslaved Africans.
+Examines theoretical perspectives, issues, and interpretations in archaeological study of the interaction between indigenous peoples, European colonists, and enslaved Africans.
 Topics include disease, power, resistance, colonial institutions, multi-ethnic communities, and gender relations in diverse native engagements with colonists and others from a variety of homelands.
-Prerequisite: ANTH 3; or junior/senior standing; or consent of instructor.

-Course examines ritual, religion, and cosmology in the archaeological record and explores theories that inform research and contribute to archaeological inferences.
+Examines ritual, religion, and cosmology in the archaeological record and explores theories that inform research and contribute to archaeological inferences.
 Takes a broad comparative approach and holistic perspective for the investigation of their historical, environmental, and social contexts.
-Prerequisite: ANTH 3 and ANTH 122; or consent of instructor.

 ANTH 149: Topics in Anthropological Archaeology [4]

 In-depth exploration of a timely topic in anthropological archaeology.
 Topics will vary.
 Any iteration will include: (1) historical background on the subject; (2) its relevance to anthropology and other disciplinary contexts and the public; (3) in-depth study of current primary literature on the topic; and (4) case studies.
 Students will consider the larger social and disciplinary contexts, intellectual perspectives employed, archaeological field and laboratory methods utilized, and case study findings and implications.
 Topics vary and course may be repeated for credit if topics differ.
-Prerequisite: ANTH 3; or junior/senior standing; or consent of instructor.
+Prerequisite: ANTH 3.

 ANTH 150: Race and Human Variation [4]

-This course investigates how human biological variation is studied and how the definition of such variation differs between the scientific community and the public.
+Investigation of how human biological variation is studied and how the definition of such variation differs between the scientific community and the public.
 Topics include historical perspectives on race and eugenics, how scientific racism has shaped national policy, and how genetic diversity and the Human Genome Project have informed such issues.
-Prerequisite: ANTH 5; or junior/senior standing; or consent of instructor.

 ANTH 151: Human Adaptability [4]